marcinnajder/mongo-shell-assistant/README.md

 }
 ```

-And once again execute `msa` tool from terminal
+And once again, execute `msa` tool from terminal

 ```bash
 > msa